Winery Review: Paradise Springs

 Port-style Wine.
 This dessert wine spent time in bourbon and brandy barrels.
 It tasted like a raspberry pie, only this pie has 19% alcohol!

-Paradise Springs is such a relaxing venue for a winery.
+Paradise Springs Winery is such a relaxing venue for a winery.
 You really do feel like you are in paradise!
-There is a wide open lawn where you can picnic, play a game of catch, or walk around with a glass of wine.
+There is a wide-open lawn where you can picnic, play a game of catch, or walk around with a glass of wine.
 Paradise is one of the last wineries in the area that allows you to bring your own food (in designated areas, of course).
 Many people choose to do so and enjoyed a picnic lunch with a bottle or two of wine.
 Dogs are welcome, so long as they stay on a leash.
+There are a ton of other charming things to do in Clifton Virginia, so make a day trip and enjoy.